suveb/GitPlayground/README.md

-# git-one
+# Git-PlayGround
-This is NOT a Jugaad
-This repo is created  by suveb Ansari
+This repo is created  by Suveb Ansari